 - 1/2 teaspoon shortening

 - Pat cherries with paper towels to remove excess moisture; set aside.
-In a large bowl, cream butter and brown sugar until light and fluffy.
+In a large mixing bowl, cream butter and brown sugar.
 Beat in cherry juice and vanilla.
-Combine flour and salt; gradually add to creamed mixture and mix well.
+Combine flour and salt; gradually add to creamed mixture.
 Cover and refrigerate for 1 hour or until dough is easy to handle.

-- In a microwave, melt remaining chips and shortening; stir until smooth.
-Dip tops of cookies in melted chocolate; allow excess to drip off.
-Place on waxed paper; let stand until set.
+- In a microwave-safe bowl, melt shortening with remaining chips; stir until smooth.
+Dip tops of cookies in melted chocolate.
+Let stand until set.
 Store in an airtight container.
 Yield: 2 dozen.

 Reviews forChocolate-Covered Maraschino Cherry Cookies

 "I followed the recipe to the letter and found the dough WAY to dry....worked hard to get the dough to stay on the cherries and it crumbled as it cooked.
 I'm gonna try again and add more butter....hopefully that helps."

 "don't know why people had such a hard time with dough.
 I found it very easy to work with and the cookies were awesome my family always rates a new recipe and we gave it an A+"